 Easton Community Gardens COVID-19 Safety Protocols

-Per Governor Wolf’s stay-at-home order and for the safety of our gardeners and community, all Easton community gardeners are required to adhere to the following COVID-19 protocols.
+For the safety of our gardeners and community, all Easton community gardeners are required to adhere to the following COVID-19 protocols.
 Please follow all safety protocols until the Community Gardens Coordinator states otherwise.
-More information on safe community gardening at this time from the PA Department of Agriculture can be found here.

 - If you are a high risk population, you will take any other necessary precautions personal to your needs and will reach out to the Community Gardens Coordinator if you require assistance.

 - Community gardeners will not touch any other raised beds/plots besides those assigned to them.

 - If you are concerned for your or others’ safety at the gardens, you will reach out to the Community Gardens Coordinator.